LSLeary/haskell-overlays/README.md

   };
 }
 ```
-Note the construction of the overlay performed by application of `./performOverlay.nix self super` to the list of hoverlay files.
-The source is a left-fold with `extend`; accumulating net updates to haskellPackages.
+Note the construction of the overlay performed by application of `import ./performOverlay.nix self super` to the list of hoverlay file paths.
+The source is a left-fold with `extend`; accumulating net updates to `haskellPackages`.
 ```nix
 # sub-level/overlays/haskell/performOverlay.nix
 self: super: hoverlayfiles: hself: hsuper: